agj/conexp/README.md

 ## Generating and using the language

-All you need to do is pass the `conexp` function an object `functions` containing all functions your language will contain.
-Each key/value pair in the object indicates a name/function relationship within the language that will be generated.
+Define all the functions usable within your language in an object `functions`.
+Each key/value pair in this object should indicate an identifier/function relationship within the language that will be generated.

-`conexp(functions)` → `function`
+> `const functions = { identifier1: function1 /*, ... */ }`

+Pass this object to the `conexp` function.

+> `const evaluate = conexp(functions)`

-The result of calling the `conexp` function is an `evaluate` function that takes in an `expression` as a string and evaluates it, returning an array of values.
+The result of calling the `conexp` function is an `evaluate` function that takes in a string `expression`.
+It evaluates it, calling the functions you supplied when appropriate, and returns the array of values it produces.

-`evaluate(expression)` → `array`
+> `const result = evaluate(expression)`

+The `expression` should, of course, be formatted according to the syntax described in this document.

 ## Current limitations